TGWTurner/AcmeStoreGo/readme.md

 Other design notes
 - Using Go 1.19.4 windows/amd64
 - Uses Go package swaggo to produce the js/html page /api-docs/.
-This package uses the doc comments to generate the /docs folder and api spec.
+This package uses the doc comments to generate the /docs folder and api spec
+	- To update api-docs page if changes are made to the comments run the command `swaggo init` to update the ui